Do LLMs Know What They Know? Measuring Metacognitive Efficiency with Signal Detection Theory: Method

-Each model generated an answer to each question at seven temperatures: $T \in \{0.1, 0.3, 0.5, 0.7, 1.0, 1.5, 2.0\}$, yielding 224{,}000 total trials (4 models $\times$ 8{,}000 questions $\times$ 7 temperatures).
-Per trial, the generated answer, normalised log-probability (NLP), and binary correctness were recorded.
-Correctness was determined by exact match against verified answer aliases with a \texttt{difflib.SequenceMatcher} $\geq 0.85$ fallback.
-Data for the three original models were collected under a prior pre-registration~\citep{cacioli2026llms}; Gemma-2-9B-Instruct was added post-registration to test cross-family generalisability, following the identical data collection protocol.
+Two factual question-answering datasets were used. \textbf{TriviaQA}~\citep{joshi2017triviaqa}: 5{,}000 questions from the unfiltered set (seed\,=\,42), classified into four knowledge domains: History~\&~Politics (1{,}248), Arts~\&~Literature (1{,}167), Geography (667), Science~\&~Technology (634), plus Unclassified (1{,}284; excluded from domain analyses). \textbf{Natural Questions}~\citep{kwiatkowski2019natural}: 3{,}000 short-answer questions from NQ-Open, a replication dataset.
+Each model answered each question at seven temperatures $T \in \{0.1, 0.3, 0.5, 0.7, 1.0, 1.5, 2.0\}$, yielding 224{,}000 trials.
+Per trial we recorded the generated answer, NLP, and binary correctness (exact match against verified aliases, \texttt{difflib.SequenceMatcher} $\geq 0.85$ fallback).
+Data for the three original models were collected under a prior pre-registration~\citep{cacioli2026llms}; Gemma-2 was added post-registration following the identical protocol.